Manage your Pixel phone’s location settings

 Your phone sends the location to authorized emergency partners for the purpose of helping emergency services locate you.
 Your location is sent directly from your phone to emergency partners, not through Google.

 After a completed emergency call or text during which ELS was active, your phone sends usage and analytics data to Google for the purpose of analyzing how well ELS is working.
-This information does not identify you and Google does not use it to identify you.
+This information doesn't identify you and Google doesn't use it to identify you.

 Note: Sending your location with ELS is different from sharing it via Google Maps.
 Learn about Location Sharing with Google Maps.